‘Goldilocks virus’: Delta vanquishes all variant rivals as scientists race to understand its tricks

 Several factors have played a role in the rise of delta:

 Behavior.
 This is almost impossible for researchers to quantify.
 As infection numbers started dropping in mid-April, people began returning to crowded gyms, restaurants, ballparks, indoor theaters, dance clubs.
 The CDC said vaccinated people didn’t need to wear masks.
 Human nature took over.
-Only the hypervigilant refused to behave as if the pandemic hadn’t ended.
+Only the hypervigilant refused to behave as if the pandemic had ended.

 Vaccine resistance.
 When the United States was reporting 3 million inoculations each day, it appeared plausible that by July 4 the Biden administration would reach its goal of 70 percent of adults with at least one shot.
 But in May, the rate of vaccination slowed dramatically.
 As of today, more than 90 million people nationwide who could get a shot haven’t.
 Tens of millions of children remain ineligible because the vaccines do not have approval for those age groups yet.